lowRISC/opentitan/hw/dv/sv/cip_lib/doc/index.md

   etc. All the items sent in this task will trigger d_error and won't change the CSR/memory value.
 * **task run_tl_intg_err_vseq**: This task will test TLUL integrity error.
 It contains 2 parallel threads.
-One thread calls `csr_rw` seq to do random CSR accesses.
-The other issues a TLUL item with integrity error on `a_user` and then check the fatal alert is triggered.
+The first one invokes the `csr_rw` seq to drive random, legal CSR accesses.
+The second drives a bad TLUL transaction that violates the payload integrity.
+The bad packet is created by corrupting upto 3 bits either in the integrity (ECC) fields (`a_user.cmd_intg`, `a_user.d_intg`), or in their corresponding command / data payload itself.
+The sequence then verifies that the DUT not only returns an error response (with `d_error` = 1), but also triggers a fatal alert.
+The list of CSRs that are impacted by this alert event, maintained in `cfg.tl_intg_alert_fields`, are also checked for correctness.
 * **task run_stress_all_with_rand_reset_vseq**: This task runs 3 parallel threads,
   which are ip_stress_all_vseq, run_tl_errors_vseq and reset sequence.
 After reset occurs, the other threads will be killed and then all the CSRs will be read